 To test them out, launch a new transaction.

-As seen in the screen recording below, depending on the value selected in the area_of_law Field, different Fields will become unhidden.
+As seen in the screen recording below, different Fields will become unhidden depending on the value selected in the area_of_law Field.
 If a user selects Compliance as the area_of_law value, a, b, and c will appear.
 If a user selects Disputes, d, e, and f will appear:

 This Update Tags UI Action is pretty slick.
 But you should note that it has its limitations.
-If your app requires a long list of determining Field values to activate your Tags, or your determining Field values should activate completely separate sets of Tags, it becomes much easier to build out and update your Tag logic in a list, which can be leveraged with a Update Tags Using List Lookup UI Action.
+Suppose your app requires a long list of determining Field values to activate your Tags, or your determining Field values should activate completely separate sets of Tags.
+In that case, building out and updating your Tag logic in a list becomes much easier, which can be leveraged with an Update Tags Using List Lookup UI Action.

 Gotchas

-• A primary difference between Hidden Conditions and Tags is that Hidden Conditions default to displaying a Field, while Tags do the opposite.
+- A primary difference between Hidden Conditions and Tags is that Hidden Conditions default to displaying a Field, while Tags do the opposite.
 In other words, a Hidden Condition must be proven true before anything is hidden.
 On the other hand, a Tag must be activated before anything is displayed.
-You’ll probably want to think about that for a few minutes, because it can be tricky to wrap you head around at first.
+You’ll probably want to think about that for a few minutes because it can be tricky to wrap your head around first.